NBISweden/workshop-reproducible-research/docs/index.md

 ![alt text](tutorials_overview2.svg)

-Note that running through the tutorials will involve installing several tools which in turn will create various files on your computer.
+Note that running through the tutorials will involve installing several tools, which in turn will create quite a lot of files on your computer.
 In order to remove any traces of these, after completing the tutorials, please refer to the [Take down section](take_down.md).